 Consensus risk data from Credit Benchmark, sourced from 40+ of the world’s leading financial institutions, shows credit risk levels increasing for EU, UK and US Automobiles & Parts companies.

-According to the data, the UK, EU and UK have all seen declining credit risks from July 2018 to July 2019, with the US seeing the biggest decline at 5.3% after some improvement.
+According to the data, the UK, EU and UK have all seen declining credit quality from July 2018 to July 2019, with the US seeing the biggest decline at 5.3% after earlier improvement.
 Both the EU and UK auto companies have seen declining credit quality over the past year, dropping by 3.1% and 4.8% respectively.

 Why are financial institutions taking their foot off the gas in terms of their opinions on auto companies’ credit quality?
 For one thing auto manufacturers continue feel the impact of global supply chain challenges and ESG risks.
 For another, delinquencies on auto loans are on the rise.
 For these reasons, the auto sector should continue to be closely monitored.